AminDenizer/Consolibrary/Readme.md

 - This project was built as an educational tool to demonstrate basic concepts of library management systems.
 ```

-This version includes all the necessary sections for the project, clearly organized with proper Markdown formatting.
-Let me know if any adjustments are needed!
+This version includes everything in English, including the sections related to Docker usage and all the necessary setup and instructions for the Library Management System project.
+Let me know if you need further adjustments!